MrLongNight/VjMapper/docs/05-ROADMAP/PROJECT-PHASES.md

 # Project Phases (0-7)

-This document outlines the complete project roadmap for the VjMapper Rust rewrite, from the initial core engine development to the final polish and release.
+This document outlines the complete project roadmap for the MapFlow Rust rewrite, from the initial core engine development to the final polish and release.

 ## Phase Overview